 Yes.
 You will receive a care allowance.
 This allowance is not a 'payment' for being a carer, but is intended to contribute to a range of day-to-day expenses incurred in the provision of care.
 This includes food, clothing, basic personal items, transport, pocket money and entertainment.
-A care allowance is not income, so it is tax free, and is provided by DHHS.
+A care allowance is not income, so it is tax free, and is provided by the Department

-In general, payments start at just over \$400/fortnight, paid pro-rata to emergency and respite carers.
 This payment varies depending on the age of the child or young person and the complexity of their needs.
-This might sound hard to calculate, but your agency will provide guidance and extra support when it comes to understanding the care allowance, and you can also read more information on the DHHS website.
+Your agency will provide guidance and extra support when it comes to understanding the care allowance, and you can also read more information on the DFFH website.